 Makeup and jewelry

+Upper-class women were the most frequent users of adornments, such as jewelry made of precious or semi-precious metals.
+They also used elaborate makeup to whiten their skin, which was seen as a symbol of prestige and wealth.
 Other accessories included necklaces, bracelets, and earrings.
-Anklets, for example, could also have symbolic or magical value.
-During important social events, such as weddings, women adorned their bodies with elaborate jewelry and wore complex hairstyles that used ribbons or headbands to keep their hair in place.
+Anklets, for example, could also have symbolic or magical significance.
+During important social events, such as weddings, women adorned their bodies with elaborate jewelry and wore intricate hairstyles using ribbons or headbands to keep their hair in place.
+Regarding makeup, the connection between beauty and pale skin was a constant.
+Powders were used to give the skin a whitish appearance, and blush and lipstick were acceptable among upper-class women.

 Footwear

 Footwear in ancient Greece varied according to the social level and function of the wearer.
-While peasants and lower classes walked barefoot or in simple leather sandals, the upper classes allowed themselves luxurious boots and decorated sandals. sandals Made of leather, they were the most common footwear for both sexes.
+While peasants and lower classes walked barefoot or in simple leather sandals, the upper classes allowed themselves luxurious boots and decorated sandals. sandals Leather shoes were the most common footwear for both sexes.
+The wealthier wore embas shoes, made of high-quality felt and leather, while actors and prominent figures might wear cothurni, thick-soled footwear associated with Greek theatre.

 Hairstyles and headdresses

-La fashion in ancient greece Clothing varied greatly depending on the role that people played in society, from the simplest clothing worn by peasants and artisans to the elaborate, embroidered garments worn by the nobility.
+Hairstyles and headdresses also played an important role in Greek fashion.
+Men typically wore their hair short, while women often wore it long, which was symbolic of status.
+Ribbons, diadems, and laurel wreaths were common decorative elements used on special occasions.
+In rural areas, men might wear caps such as the pilos or petasoHats that protected the head from the sun and were usually made of felt or animal skin. fashion in ancient greece Clothing varied greatly depending on the role that people played in society, from the simplest clothing worn by peasants and artisans to the elaborate, embroidered garments worn by the nobility.
 Fabric, colour and embellishment made a crucial difference in displaying status in ancient Greece, and this is reflected in the sculptures and decorations that have survived to this day.